amcginlay/kafka-bridge/README.md

 ## Kafka Topic Filter Tool

 This Go utility consumes JSON payloads from one or more Kafka topics, inspects the `data.isn` field, and forwards matching records to configured destination topics.
-It is designed for lightweight routing scenarios such as mirroring `"test-topic"` messages into `"filtered-test-topic"` when their `data.isn` is on an allowlist.
+It also subscribes to a secondary broker to ingest authoritative `isn` values and uses that live cache to decide which messages should be forwarded.

 ### Requirements